bklooste/epann/README.md

 ### Goals:

-1. Create and maintain a general purpose research framework for applying neuroevolution and non-objective search.
+1. Create and maintain a general purpose research framework for implementing neuroevolution and non-objective search in machine learning experiments.
 2. Track experiments with effective documentation towards personal research goals and potential use across MPCR lab projects.
 3. Practice in package management.